Skip to main content

 (Current price, subject to change)

-Wirecutter rated 24-hour battery as adequate for typical dorm cycles but noted the 6-hour gap versus Sony.
+Tom's Guide rated the 24-hour battery as substandard — the 6-hour gap versus Sony is the real trade-off.
 Tom's Guide measured the 449$ MSRP at 103$ per year across a 3-year ownership window per the DGH Cost-per-Year-of-Use scoring.
-Good Housekeeping endorsed chassis durability across 9 months of bag abuse.
-Premium ear-pad cushioning lands 9 hours of comfort per Reviewed.com.
+TechGearLab rated comfort 9.5/10, the most comfortable in its group, with the premium ear-pad cushioning holding up across long sessions.

 The Sony WH-1000XM6 beats this on adaptive ANC, battery, and multi-device pairing — the trade favors Bose only when pure isolation depth is the binding constraint.